Section 4: A Real Pistol-Paug

 Routes 157/68 to Stage Coach Road

 Phew!
 It’s a hot one!
-No, not so much the 95-degree day I decided was fine to hike in… but the heated local debate about the Blue Trail gun range all-too-near the Mattabesett Trail on this, my fourth late afternoon hike along it’s fifty-plus miles.
+No, not so much the 95-degree day that I decided was fine to hike in… but the heated local debate about the Blue Trail gun range all-too-near the Mattabesett Trail on this, my fourth late afternoon hike along its fifty-plus miles.

 Temperatures, high or low, have never really bothered me too much.
 I can’t control them and with proper clothing and hydration, they are pretty much never a deterrent to a good hike.
 The one exception for me is driving rain in the low 30’s… but this being July and not exactly the Andes in Peru, I wouldn’t have to worry about that.

 I had more pressing issues to worry about… namely, errant bullets from Wallingford’s Blue Trail Gun Range.
 Supposedly.
-Despite all the news reports, I never saw any bullets along the trail even though I searched pretty thoroughly.
-And, it should be noted, that gun range is several hundred feet below the ridge line and really, if a shooter is so bad he’s endangering my life… I’d be surprised.
+Despite all the recent news reports, I never saw any bullets along the trail even though I searched pretty thoroughly.
+And, it should be noted, the gun range in question is several hundred feet below the ridge line and really, if a shooter is so bad he’s endangering my life… I’d be surprised.

 But before we get to that ugly situation, the Mattabesett is a right pleasant walk.
 Beginning where I last left off – at the junction of Routes 157 and 68 in Durham – the trail follows a swath of land cleared for a fiber optic cable.
 Boring as this may sound, there is one glimmer of excitement along this first bit of hiking: The Cattails Shelter.